Headquartered in Charleston, NC, Hawthorne's general aviation roots go back some 80 years.

 As for fuel pricing, Levesque says it’s a dynamic that is really driven by the market.
 "For based customers, we obviously try to put together a value package that has pricing interaction between the hangar side and rent," he comments.
 "We certainly keep an eye on prices daily, but subject to extreme market conditions, we typically adjust prices weekly, if that."

 Regarding aircraft activity, "I think we have been fortunate to be a little above the industry averages that we’ve seen," says Levesque.
 "I think we see what the rest of the industry does: it’s a single digit increase year-over-year for the last few years.

 "The small and mid-sized jet activity hasn’t recovered as much as large cabins have, and that’s consistent with general industry trends.

 On the charter side, Levesque says Hawthorne is typically a buyer’s agent, meaning, if someone wants to purchase an aircraft that they would like Hawthorne to manage, the company helps them in the pre-buy and purchase experience.

 Currently, Hawthorne manages some 23 turbine engine aircraft.
 The business has been more cyclical than fuel, which historically is consistent with how charter tends to be, explains Levesque.
 "We’ve seen a lot more demand in the second half of this year than the first, which we think bodes well.

-“It’s a great time.
-There is some economic uncertainty, but we like the long-term trends of the industry.”
+"It’s a great time.
+There is some economic uncertainty, but we like to long-term trends of the industry."